FREQUENTLY ASKED QUESTIONS

 6. Online bids on each lot can be entered at any time until that auction closes as noted in description and possible extentions.

-7. Closing times for each lot are automatically extended for 3 minutes if a bid is received within the last 3 minutes.
-This will continue in 3 minute increments until no further bids are received.
+7. Closing times for each lot are automatically extended for 15 seconds if a bid is received within the last 15 seconds.
+This will continue until there is no more bidding on that item.
+All lot will close sequentially by lot number.

 8. Estimates which appear after the description are only a guide and lots will often be sold above and below those amounts.